zsmb13/GLocTagger/README.md

 `-a <max value in meters>`

-Example, only use records that are accurate within 40 meters:
+Example, only use records that are accurate within 40 meters (recommended for basically every use of the program):

 `-a 40`